 The aftermath of this crackdown was that many services (VPN and Smart DNS) stopped working with Netflix.
 However, a Smart DNS is better for streaming, but you will have to try your luck with VPN services that can still unblock Netflix.

 There’s no denying that a VPN service is far super, far secure, and best for your online privacy than a Smart DNS.
 A VPN encrypts your data, Smart DNS does not.
-A VPN will completely hides your original IP address and assigns you a new IP, but a Smart DNS would only replace your IP with a Smart DNS server.
+A VPN will completely hide your original IP address and assigns you a new IP, but a Smart DNS would only replace your IP with a Smart DNS server.

 VPN is a better version of a Smart DNS.
 In simple terms, there’s no comparison between Smart DNS vs VPN.